pixhawk/Hardware/README.md

 - [PSMv3_REV_C](PSMv3_REV_C)

-## Dev Call/Contributing
+## Dev Call {#dev_call}

-This standard is on a public developer call.
+Pixhawk standards are developed in a weekly public developer call.

-Details: TBD.
+The call is shown in the [Dronecode calendar](https://www.dronecode.org/calendar/) as: *Pixhawk Hardware Standards Weekly Call*

+> **Tip** Details for joining the call are provided in the dronecode calendar entry.

 <span id="licensing"></span>